 Background Check Requirement for First-Time USD Student Employees

 Effective July 1, 2012, background checks are required for all new employees of the University of San Diego, including student employees.
 All first-time student employees of the University of San Diego must complete a background check before the offer of employment is finalized.
 See more details.

 The Federal Work-Study/College Work Opportunity Program is a need-based student employment program.
 To be employed under FWS/CWO, you must apply for Financial Aid by filing the FAFSA (Free Application for Federal Student Aid) and be offered FWS/CWO as part of your Financial Aid Award.
 Students who have applied for Financial Aid and were not awarded Federal Work-Study/College Work Opportunity may submit the Federal Work-Study Wait List Form and will be awarded if funds remain and the eligibility criteria are met.

 - To find out if you are eligible to participate in the Federal Work-Study Program at USD, please visit the Student Employment Center in Hughes Center 313 or call (619) 260-4801.
 FWS positions offer the opportunity to work in various academic, administrative, and recreation-oriented offices.

-- Most students work 10-15 hours per week, with a maximum of 20 hours per week set by university policy.
+- Most students work 10-15 hours per week, with a maximum of 25 hours per week during the fall and spring semesters set by university policy.

 - Free Application for Federal Student Aid (FAFSA)